ras-gh/Easy-Calculation-of-PI/README.md

 # Easy-Calculation-of-PI
 An easy way to mathematically calculate the value of PI.

-We often take PI for granted, but how was it originally calculated.
+We often take PI for granted, but how was it originally calculated?
 The answer is that mathematicians have found several different mathematical series that, if carried out infinitely, will accurately calculate pi to a great number of decimal places.
 Some of these are so complex they require supercomputers to process them.
 However, there is a much easier way to accurately approximate the value of pi mathematically.
 The formula is to start with a simple approximation, ie 3, then add on to it the sine of that number. ie. PI approximation = 3 + sin(3)  = 3.14112 (to 5 decimal places)